-- 3.9.1 The workplace will be reviewed and evaluated at least every 12 months (the program administrator can establish more frequent evaluations/assessments) to ensure that the written respiratory protection program is being properly implemented and to consult employees to ensure that they are using the respirators properly. - 3.9.2 (Attached audit criteria to this program.)
-A written report will be made of each evaluation, summarizing the findings.
+- 3.9.1 The workplace will be reviewed and evaluated at least every 12 months (the program administrator can establish more frequent evaluations/assessments) to ensure that the written respiratory protection program is being properly implemented and to consult employees to ensure that they are using the respirators properly. - 3.9.2 A written report will be made of each evaluation, summarizing the findings.
 For each deficiency identified, corrective action taken will be noted.
-Copies of the summary reports shall be attached to this program.